schwarzschildkugelblitz/The_Hive/PCB/README.md

 ## Iteration 1

-Designed By Team placeholders and Manufactured By PCB Powers
+Designed By Team Placeholders and Manufactured By PCB Powers

 ### Dimensions